-Will Reddit Ever Grow Up? | Fast Company
+Will Reddit Ever Grow Up?

 But gaining a foothold in this arena will be difficult.
 Google and Facebook are still the dominant ad platforms with 32% and 13% share of the market worldwide respectively, according to eMarketer.
 Reddit doesn’t even yet register.

-However, native ads, like the kind Reddit is hocking, are particular hot among advertisers because they are believed to be the antidote to ad-blocking technology.
-But good native content isn’t enough on its own, says Boyle, “That type of branded content would have to be a compelling experience on a mobile device.”
+However, native ads, like the kind Reddit is hocking, are particularly hot among advertisers because they are believed to be the antidote to ad-blocking technology.
+But good native content isn’t enough on its own, says Boyle.
+“That type of branded content would have to be a compelling experience on a mobile device.”

 This year in particular Reddit has made ads a priority.
 Today’s self-service ad platform redesign was done to be more attuned to the expectations of the industry.
 Through the update, advertisers will be able to run campaign with multiple sponsored posts and get access to more detailed performance metrics.
-Advertisers will also be able to pay at the end of the campaign—prior to this latest iteration they had to prepay for campaigns and let Reddit balance out the spend difference later.
+Advertisers will also be able to pay at the end of the campaign—prior to this latest iteration, they had to prepay for campaigns and let Reddit balance out the spend difference later.
 For the mean time, larger campaigns, like the one Toyota ran earlier this year, will continue to be handled by account executives at Reddit.
 The ad-product team at Reddit has aspirations to offer more automated services to those clients later this year.

+The ad platform redesign follows a handful of consumer-facing updates.
+Nearly a year ago, Reddit finally launched its own mobile app.
+Last week, it added profile pages to give users a landing page to aggregate their activity on the social site.
+And the company is now in the process of developing a new on-boarding method that will make the platform easier to navigate for new arrivals.

 “We’re trying to get to where we should have been already,” says Jamie Quint, lead product manager at Reddit.

-The ad platform redesign follows a handful of consumer facing updates.
-Nearly a year ago, Reddit finally launched its own mobile app.
-More recently it added profile pages to give users a landing page to aggregate their activity on the social site.
-Reddit is now in the process of developing a new on-boarding method that will make the platform easier to navigate for new arrivals.
 If the overall Reddit mobile experience is slick for consumers and it can continue to give brands more control over campaigns, advertisers might just pay attention.

-Note: Corrections: An earlier version of this story incorrectly referenced the thread r/TheDonald, it is r/The_Donald; Reddit Gold was launched in 2010, not 2015; Alexa ranks Reddit as the fourth most popular site in the U.S., not the seventh; and a representative from Reddit says the site has been growing year-over-year, not stagnating over the years.
-The article has been updated to reflect these changes and we regret the errors.